OnyinyeNwafor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory